nodeversity/react-blog/README.md

 * [react-router-dom](https://www.npmjs.com/package/axios): For app routing
 * [Axios](https://www.npmjs.com/package/axios): For  remote API calls

+## App Structure
+I have divided the main app's codebase (inside the `src` directory) to allow for DRYness ("don't repeat yourself") and preserve the sanity of a developer and the enable a new developer to easily learn how to create a react app using hooks and the Context API (for state management).

+These main sub-directories that hold the codebase for the app include:

+* `index.js`: This is the main file where the app's context data is constructed, the main/global Provider component initialized and the `initialState` created.
+These are then used to wrap the main/root App component (in App.js) using the exported `AppProvider` component.

+* `/api`: This holds the custom Axios object (in the `index.js` file) and the API Services that call the actual 'backend' endpoints (graciously provided by [http://jsonplaceholder.typicode.com](http://jsonplaceholder.typicode.com)) .
+These two API services are in the `PostApi.js` and `CommentApi.js` files.

+* `components`: This is where the UI components for the application are.
+I have sub-divided them into the `layout` components (which contain 'global' UI elements) and `blog` components (which are the main blogging app's UI elements)

+* `contextData`: These hold the codebase that helps the app interact with Reacts's Context API to enable management of component state/data across the app (i.e 'globally') without having to pass these down through the component hierarchy.

+The sub-directories here are:

+* `/actions`: These hold the ACTION types (aka 'scenarios' in the `actions/types` sub-folder)

+* `/reducers`: These contain the reducers for the posts (in `postReducer.js`), the comments (in `commentReducer.js`) and the root/main/global AppReducer (in `AppReducer.js`)

 ## Additional Resources:
 * [JSONPlaceholder.typicode.com](https://JSONPlaceholder.typicode.com): For making CRUD calls against a faux (but functional) API server.